tiangolo/dockerswarm.rocks/docs/swarmpit.md

 export NODE_ID=$(docker info -f '{{.Swarm.NodeID}}')
 ```

-* Create a tag in this node, so that the CouchDB database used by Swarmpit is always deployed to the same node and uses the existing volume:
+* Create a label in this node, so that the CouchDB database used by Swarmpit is always deployed to the same node and uses the existing volume:

 ```bash
 docker node update --label-add swarmpit.db-data=true $NODE_ID
 ```

-* Create another tag in this node, so that the Influx database used by Swarmpit is always deployed to the same node and uses the existing volume:
+* Create another label in this node, so that the Influx database used by Swarmpit is always deployed to the same node and uses the existing volume:

 ```bash
 docker node update --label-add swarmpit.influx-data=true $NODE_ID